The 20 Best Knobloch Syndrome Doctors Near Me in Pennsylvania, US

 English

-Kimberly Neely is an Ophthalmologist in Hershey, Pennsylvania.
+Kimberly Neely is an Ophthalmologist practicing medicine in Hershey, Pennsylvania.
 Dr. Neely is rated as an Experienced provider by MediFind in the treatment of Knobloch Syndrome.
-Her top areas of expertise are Optic Nerve Atrophy, Gyrate Atrophy of the Choroid and Retina, Optic Atrophy Type 1, and Diabetic Retinopathy.
+She is also highly rated in 19 other conditions, according to our data.
+Her clinical expertise encompasses Optic Nerve Atrophy, Gyrate Atrophy of the Choroid and Retina, Optic Atrophy Type 1, and Diabetic Retinopathy.

 Experienced in Knobloch Syndrome